AndersDeath/diary2/000-current.md

 I was in the office again.
 Also I felt much better that yesterday.
 However my mood is not so good.
 I don't know why to be honest.
 Maybe because I feel some weird feeling because I don't know German and it makes my live a bit difficult here.
 So I decided to learn it every fucking day.
 This is the only way how to remove this damn feeling.
 Additionally heating system in my apartment stopped working again.
 I really don't understand what is going wrong.
 I hope that we will survive this night.
 I am so want to move to another apartments asap.
 I hate it.
 So as you can see I am in bad mood.

 # 08 December - Friday - Berlin - 444 day of immigration

+Today I was working from home.
+It's so cool